 Ever heard of the claim that the subconscious doesn't recognize negatives?
 Well, it's not outright true or false.

 Turns out, it depends on the sentence structure.
 The statement, at its core, needs to be true.
 Otherwise, if something renders it false, it gets processed by the subconscious, and therefore, recognized.

 Because what the subconscious always understands, regardless of any circumstance, is a double negative.
 If someone writes "Why would you not sign up for my course HERE right now?"

-There’s a reason why copywriters get paid pretty well.
-There’s several.
+There's a reason why copywriters get paid pretty well.
+There are many.
 Among them:

 But there's more to it.